wblabio/wblabio.github.io/wgact/consent-mgmt/borlabs-cookie.md

 ![Borlabs 4](../_media/borlabs-4.png)

 Now your shop is ready.
-Only in case the visitor has given consent to that marketing cookie, it will be injected by our plugins.
+Only in case the visitor has given consent to that marketing cookie, it will be injected by our plugin.